Kathy Lynn Emerson

 Mary Borough was the daughter of William Borough or Burgh, 4th baron Borough of Gainsborough (c.1521-September 10, 1584) and Catherine Fiennes de Clinton (c.1538-August 14, 1621).
 She was a maid of honor to Queen Elizabeth before her 1577 marriage, as his second wife, to Sir Richard Bulkeley of Beaumaris, Anglesey and Lewisham, Kent (d.
 June 28, 1621).
 He was knighted on the eve of their marriage.
 "Lord Borough's daughter" appears on one list of maids of honor, but for 1599, which makes me wonder if that date was a mistake for 1577.
 Mary's children were Catherine (1583-1629+), Penelope, Elizabeth, Margaret, Richard, Thomas and another daughter.
 At one point her husband's lands in Cheshire, Caernarvonshire, and Anglesey brought him an income of £4300 a year.

-Margaret Bostock appears to have been the daughter of Roger (or Nicholas) Bostock of Newington, Surrey and Felice Heaton, or their granddaughter, the daughter of Richard Bostock (1530-1605) and Catherine Field.
+Margaret Bostock was the daughter of Roger Bostock of Newington, Surrey and Felice Heaton.
 She was married a number of times, but not as many as some genealogies claim.
 Her first husband was Richard Blount of Williton, Somerset and Coleman Street, London (d.
-November 16, 1575), allegedly the illegitimate son of John Leigh of Addington, Surrey (d.1576). (see ANNE BLOUNT for more details) They had one daughter, Elizabeth, and apparently a son who died young.
-The History of Parliament entry for Blount does not speculate about his parentage, but does suggest that he may have been in the service of Sir Hugh Paulet.
-His will named Margaret executor.
-Some online accounts have Margaret marrying Nicholas Saunders next and then, third, this same John Leigh who was supposedly Richard's father.
-Not only would this have violated church law and caused a great scandal, but the facts are otherwise.
+November 16, 1575).
+They had one daughter, Elizabeth, and apparently a son who died young.
+Elizabeth was left a dowry of £1600.
+Blount's will left Margaret their dwelling house in Coleman Street and named her executor.
+Some online accounts have Margaret marrying Nicholas Saunders next and then, third, John Leigh.
 This is a case of mistaken identity.
-John Leigh of Coldrey, Hampshire (1534-January 19,1576), who may or may not be identical with John Leigh of Addington, Surrey (d.1576), married Margaret Saunders, but she was the daughter of Thomas Saunders, not the widow of Nicholas.
-In fact, Margaret Bostock Blount had not yet married Nicholas when Leigh died.
+John Leigh of Coldrey, Hampshire (1534-January 19,1576) married Margaret Saunders, daughter of Thomas Saunders.
+In fact, Margaret Bostock Blount had not yet married Nicholas Saunders when Leigh died.
 Her second husband, to whom she was married in 1576, was Jasper Fisher of London (d.
 February 28, 1579), the king's goldsmith and one of the six clerks of Chancery.
-He willed his house in Bishopsgate and property in Warwickshire to Margaret and left instructions that both were to be sold after her death.
+He willed a life interest in his house in Bishopsgate and property in Warwickshire to Margaret and left instructions that both were to be sold after her death.
 He also instructed that Margaret's children were to be paid the sums left to them by their father.
 Elizabeth Blount was to receive £1200 and Blount's son £400.
 There were no children of Margaret's marriage to Fisher.
 The house in Bishopsgate was called Fisher's Folly and later belonged to Sir William Cornwallis.
+From 1579 to 1588 it was leased to the earl of Oxford.
 Shortly after Fisher died, William Bradley renewed a lease for ten years from the widow at £12/year.
 This was the Bishop in Gray's Inn Lane, an inn.
-Nicholas Saunders of Ewell, Surrey (c.1530-December 13, 1587), a lawyer and owner of Bataille Manor, married Margaret in 1582 as his second wife.
+Nicholas Saunders of Ewell, Surrey (c.1530-December 17, 1587), a lawyer and owner of Bataille Manor, married Margaret in 1582 as his second wife.
 They had no children.
 He made his will in 1587 and it was proved on January 18, 1588.
 In it he tells his sons to look after his widow.
 In 1588, Margaret was sued by Humphrey Harding and his wife.
-In 1599, Margaret transferred Oldbury Manor to Saunders's eldest son, Nicholas Saunders the Younger.
+In 1599, Margaret transferred Oldbury Manor to Saunders's eldest son, Nicholas Saunders the Younger (d.
+February 9, 1649), who married her daughter, Elizabeth Blount.
 Some genealogies try to give Margaret one more husband, Sir Thomas Stanley, but the only record of a marriage between Thomas Stanley and Margaret Bostock dates from two centuries earlier.
+The wills of Richard Blount and Jasper Fisher are available at Oxford-Shakespeare.com

 see MARGARET BELKNAP